gtoonstra/etl-with-airflow/docs/fullexample.rst

 Install airflow
 ---------------

-Follow `these <https://airflow.incubator.apache.org/start.html>`_ instructions for the quick start.
+Before we begin on this more elaborate example, `follow the tutorial <https://airflow.incubator.apache.org/start.html>`_ to get acquainted with the basic principles.
 After you start the webserver, also start the scheduler.
 Play around with it for while, follow the tutorial there, then get back to this tutorial to further contextualize your understanding of this platform.